Life insurance in Nova Scotia

 How much life insurance does the average Nova Scotian need?

 Not sure how much to budget for life insurance or how much life insurance you’ll need?
-Let’s use some basic data to build a sample life insurance policy for the average Nova Scotian.
+The DIME method can help you understand the coverage amount you’d need to cover your debts, lost income, remaining mortgage balance, and educational expenses for your children.
+Let’s use some basic DIME data to build a sample life insurance policy for the average Nova Scotian.

 Mortgage: $72,267

-Using the DIME method, we’ve estimated that an average Nova Scotian might have life insurance needs totalling just above $170,000.
-A term life insurance policy for that amount can cost under $30 per month for a healthy applicant under age 40.
+Using the DIME method, we’ve estimated that an average Nova Scotian might have life insurance needs totalling just above $180,000.
+A term life insurance policy for that amount can cost around $30 per month for a healthy applicant under age 40.

 Join thousands of Nova Scotians with surprisingly affordable life insurance coverage from PolicyMe